relaxedcoder/EndGem/README.md

 ![Table Structure](structure.png)

 6. Go to your browser and go to the link - http://localhost/EndGem/homepage/homepage.html.
+This is the homepage of the website.
-7. You can add course material in specific courses.
+7. To add course material, click on the "+" icon on the top-right corner of the page.
+You will be taken to the add material page.
+Here you  can add course material in specific courses.
 I have preset the courses 1, 2, 3 and 4.
 8. You can go to the homepage by clicking the logo.
 You can select the course using the drop-down menu.
 You will see the uploaded files there.
 9. As one downloads a file, the file is downloaded on the computer and the number of downloads increases by one.
 10. The leaderboard also updates spontaneously.